-AHCP 5316 Independent Study (3:3:0:0:0) Students are offered the choice of doing an independent comprehensive literature review, research, or practice-based work related to gerontology.
+AHCP 5316 Independent Study (3:3:0,0) Students are offered the choice of doing an independent comprehensive literature review, research, or practice-based work related to their field of study.
 Students design their study plan with faculty assistance.
 Students may only enroll in this course with the permission of the Program Director.
 No textbook is required.

-AHCP 5317 Introduction to Health and Public Policy (3:3:0:0:0) This course presents an overview of policymaking and describes health and public policy in the United States, Questions concerning practical issues in problem identification, policy formulation, implementation, and policy evaluation are addressed in this course.
+AHCP 5317 Introduction to Health and Public Policy (3:3:0,0) This course presents an overview of policymaking and describes health and public policy in the United States, Questions concerning practical issues in problem identification, policy formulation, implementation, and policy evaluation are addressed in this course.
 Special emphasis is placed on the interaction of social, political, and economic forces in shaping health policies.
-ISBN: 978-0-7637-3442-8
+ISBN: 13:9781449653309

-AHCP 5322 Risk, Quality and Patient Safety (3:3:0:0:0) This course introduces the concepts of health care risk and quality management and how these domains go hand in hand with patient safety.
+AHCP 5322 Risk, Quality and Patient Safety (3:3:0,0) This course introduces the concepts of health care risk and quality management and how these domains go hand in hand with patient safety.
 Class work addresses the major elements of a risk management program including claims management, risk financing, risk reduction, and emergency preparedness.
 A "systems" approach to health care quality is provided including performance improvement methodologies, tools, and strategic initiatives to address continuous quality improvement.
 Appropriate standards, laws, and regulatory requirements are covered with special emphasis on compliance with Join Commission accreditation.
-No textbook is required.
+ISBN:978-0470300176

-AHCP 5330 Introduction to Informatics (3:3:0:0:0) This course will introduce the student to the uses of information technology as it applies to healthcare, including information retrieval, electronic medical records, physician order entry, telemedicine, consumer health informatics, security, privacy, and confidentiality in the electronic environment, HIPAA regulations, ethics, computerized medical imaging, and decision support.
+AHCP 5330 Introduction to Informatics (3:3:0,0) This course will introduce the student to the uses of information technology as it applies to healthcare, including information retrieval, electronic medical records, physician order entry, telemedicine, consumer health informatics, security, privacy, and confidentiality in the electronic environment, HIPAA regulations, ethics, computerized medical imaging, and decision support.
 The course will provide the student with the fundamental knowledge about information technology (IT) necessary to practice within the modern healthcare environment.
 ISBN: 978-0-387-28986-1